QuantEcon/lecture-python-intro/lectures/business_cycle.md

                     g_params, b_params, t_params)
 ```

+The figure shows that Argentina has experienced more volatile cycles than
+the economies mentioned above.

-One interesting insight is that the GDP growth of Argentina did not fall during the two recessions in the 1970s and 1990s when most of the developed economies were affected.
+At the same time, growth of Argentina did not fall during the two developed

-We will revisit this topic [later](synchronization).
+economy recessions in the 1970s and 1990s.

 +++

 ## Unemployment

-Another important indicator of business cycles is the unemployment rate.
+Another important measure of business cycles is the unemployment rate.

-During a recession, it is more likely that a larger proportion of the working population will be laid off.
+During a recession, it is more likely that a larger proportion of the working
+population will be laid off.

 We demonstrate this using a long-run unemployment rate from FRED spanning from [1929-1942](https://fred.stlouisfed.org/series/M0892AUSM156SNBR) to [1948-2022](https://fred.stlouisfed.org/series/UNRATE) with the unemployment rate between 1942 and 1948 estimated by [The Census Bureau](https://www.census.gov/library/publications/1975/compendia/hist_stats_colonial-1970.html).